 - Turn off your computer and monitor

 - Collect your valuables and keys

 - Leave lights on

 - Close windows

 - Close doors but leave then unlocked

-- Follow directions, if any, given by the safety coordinator
+Follow directions, if any, given by the safety coordinator

-- Walk to the nearest exit or to an alternate exit if the designated one is not safe.

-- DO NOT USE THE ELEVATOR!
+- Walk to the nearest exit or to an alternate exit if the designated one is not safe. - DO NOT USE THE ELEVATOR!

-- After exiting the building proceed to the arranged Assembly Area at the SIDEWALK ON EAST SIDE OF MU BUILDING JUST NORTH OF THE EAST ENTRANCE (refer to the Evacuation Maps on the previous pages).
+• After exiting the building proceed to the arranged Assembly Area at the SIDEWALK ON EAST SIDE OF MU BUILDING JUST NORTH OF THE EAST ENTRANCE (refer to the Evacuation Maps on the previous pages).
 Remain at least 100 feet away from buildings or farther, if so directed by emergency personnel.

-- Report to Safety Coordinator, Meaghan Lidd or CAO Ellen Barnes to let them know you are safe.
-If you become aware of others who were in the building but do not now see in the roll call area, inform the safety coordinator or CAO.
+Report to Elle Barnes, CAO, Bill Lacy, Chair, or Cynthia Crestmore, Safety Coordinator to let them know you are safe.
+If you become aware of others who were in the building but do not now see in the roll call area, inform the CAO or safety coordinator.

-- Do not leave the area or reenter the building until instructed it is safe to do so by the safety coordinator, CAO, or emergency personnel.
+Do not leave the area or reenter the building until instruction it is safe to do so by the CAO, safety coordinator or emergency personnel.